sa08MilneB57/Pyrograph/README.md

 9. "Complex Mode" allowing automatic handling of complex numbers without user inputing the .real and .imag themselves.

 10. Draggable "Points" that can be used to figure out exact values.
 Have them "snap" to function lines.

+11. Add Series "S(n)" calculation that places points if n has an integer only value